Published on

 #3 Who Holds the License Controls the Market

-The first is distributor-led registration.
-While convenient, this approach creates constraints, as the distributor typically holds the license which therefore limits the manufacturer’s ability to change partners or expand distribution networks.
+While convenient, distributor-led registration creates constraints, as the distributor typically holds the license which therefore limits the manufacturer’s ability to change partners or expand distribution networks.

 Many manufacturers therefore choose an independent regulatory consultancy as AR.
 This allows them to retain ownership of registrations while maintaining flexibility to manage or change distributors across markets.
 In a multi-country region like Southeast Asia, this balance between control and adaptability is critical.